Trees from Slovak primeval forest grow in Charles III's private garden

 Forester William Pichler was one of several people who accompanied Prince Charles during his hike through Badín in late 2000.

-Talking to the daily Pravda (link in Slovak), he recalls that during the hike, the prince suddenly asked whether elm were part of the community in Badín.
+Talking to the Slovak daily Pravda, he recalls that during the hike, the prince suddenly asked whether elm were part of the community in Badín.
 As luck would have it, a stout elm tree almost immediately appeared in front of them.

 "Your royal majesty, many grow here.
 And he stood there, admiring them," the forester says.